 We have a dedicated page that highlights and compares the main characteristics of our courses.

 Yes, and no. You could possibly learn the theory by yourself, if you’re extremely clever and crazy stubborn, although it would likely take you much longer.
 But the truth is that without great support normally people get stuck along the way and lose motivation, eventually giving up.
-Apart from this, even if you’re the exception to the rule, you would certainly miss the added value of an amazing alumni community, combined with great hiring partners.
+Apart from this, even if you’re the exception to the rule, you would certainly miss the added value a coding bootcamp can provide.

 Considering the immersive nature of this program, you want to be 100% dedicated to it.
 So, plan in advance to make sure you can set work and other responsibilities apart during the program duration.

 Our classes are completely international.
 Students come from several different countries, and end up working wherever their passion leads them in the world.
 Also keep in mind that most coding documentation online is in English, so understanding the language is indispensable to be able to properly work in this field.